specialorange/zmaril.github.com/source/_posts/2012-12-27-Why-I-dont-have-a-Facebook.markdown

 advantage, they will throw as many resources at it as they can.
 I can imagine far more negative consequences of greater magnitude of this knowledge difference than I can of positive consequences.
-Bluntly, **I think you are fucked if you have a Facebook account**.
+Bluntly, **I think you are screwed if you have a Facebook account**.
+Which, incidentally, is why I don't have an account.

+I really hope I am wrong though.
+It would be nice to say this is just some eggnog induced paranoia and that the folks at Facebook would never do something like this.
+I have friends and family who all use Facebook and I fear that they will get very hurt because of it and not understand why.
+I wish I could have a Facebook account without worrying that it will come back to haunt me.

 ------------